-1. Work with the district
+1. Work with your administration.

-Ask for time on the district's agenda to give a presentation.
-If the district won't make space, find a way to show up anyway - tabling or greeting people outside, etc.
+Ask for time on the administration's agenda to give a presentation.
+If the employer won't make space, find a way to show up anyway - tabling or greeting people outside, etc. Don't forget department new hire events.

-2. Buy some time with lunch
+2. Buy some time with lunch.

-Some districts give more time to the Association at the orientation if lunch is provided.
+Some employers give more time to the Association at the orientation if lunch is provided.
 Depending on state law, buying lunch could get you exclusive access to potential members for up to an hour.

-3. Create your own orientation
+3. Create your own orientation.

-Create your own union orientation and invite all new hires to join, especially if your district has mid-year hiring.
+Create your own union orientation and invite all new hires to join.
+(See sample agenda).

-(See sample agenda on page 5.)

-4. Pass legislation
+4. Pass legislation.

-Some states, like California, have successfully legislated guaranteed access to orientations (AB 119).
+Some states, like New Hampshire, have successfully legislated guaranteed access to orientations (SB 148).

-5. Bargain contract language
+5. Bargain contract language.